blazingh/nestjs-boilerplate/README.md

 ![onix](https://img.shields.io/badge/onix-systems-blue.svg)

-> Node.js Nest.js API with TypeScript 3.
-Supports MongoDB
+> Node.js Nest.js API with TypeScript 5.
+Supports MongoDB, Redis, Passport, Swagger and more.

 ## Description
-This generator will help you to build your own Nest.js Mongodb API using TypeScript 3.
+This Template will help you to build your own Nest.js Mongodb API using TypeScript 5. skip the boiler plate and start creating you rproject

 ### Project Introduction
 - Support ES6/ES7 features